Indigenous Peoples

 Whale Cove Community

-Once again, this year, St Raphael Catholic Church will be shipping containers of supplies supporting the Indigenous Community of Whale Cove, Nunavut, a community of just over 400 people located on the western shore of Hudson’s Bay above the treeline.
+Each year, St Raphael Catholic Church ships containers of supplies supporting the Indigenous Community of Whale Cove, Nunavut, a community of just over 400 people located on the western shore of Hudson’s Bay above the treeline.

 Indigenous Canada Course